harrisonroufos/CP3407-EXT-GROUP-PROJECT/README.md

 ---

-## 🖼️ UI Mockups
+## 🖼️ Interface Design & UI Mockups

-All mockups (including those for dropped features) are stored in the [iterations images](iterations/images) directory.
+All designs (including those for dropped features) can be seen and compared within the [Interface Designs](major_component_designs/interface_designs.md) directory.
-Each mockup is linked within its respective user story, but you can also browse them all in one place.
+Each mockup is linked within its respective user story, but this allows you to browse them all in one place.

 **Examples include:**